ricardosouzamorais/customers-app/README.md

 ### Usage

-In case want to use just the microservice endpoint directly can go this on the following way:
+For running the image:

 ```bash
 docker run -p 8080:8080 \
 		ricardosouzamorais/customers-microservice:0.0.1
 ```

-To run it as detached (wtihout hanging the terminal):
+To run it as detached (without hanging the terminal):
 ```bash
 docker run -d -p 8080:8080 \
 		ricardosouzamorais/customers-microservice:0.0.1